BCGS Orchestra: Register HERE

-We are looking forward to you joining us for the Spring Semester!
-The orchestra registration fee is $100 for the spring semester and you have to be a BCGS member to participate.
+We are looking forward to you joining us!
+The orchestra registration fee is $100 for each semester and you have to be a BCGS member to participate.
 If you are unsure if your membership is valid, please email us at admin@BCGS.org.
 The orchestra is open to people of all levels and styles.

 This is where the orchestra performs their concerts: